rankutah/blog/sites/rank-utah/content/services/website-design.md

 ## What you get

 - Custom design and build (no templates)
-- Basic SEO setup (page titles, descriptions, internal links)
-- Built to load quickly with sharp, lightweight images
+- A site built to load quickly with sharp, lightweight images
 - Forms with spam protection and tracking
 - Fast hosting and a secure site (SSL) included
-- Accessible and phone‑friendly
+- Accessible and phone‑friendly design
-- Training and friendly support
+- Training and friendly, direct support from your designer

 ## How it works